You have heard of power pumping, right? But how does power pumping increase milk supply? We will talk about that and more in this article.

 The reality of it is there is no replacing physically breastfeeding your baby.
 Your pump will not stimulate your hormones as readily as your baby.
 It is really easy to have a drop in your supply once you return to work.
 But with the right information, guidance and determination you can and will achieve your breastfeeding goals.

-So here’s what you can do
+So here’s what you can do to increase milk supply while pumping.

 Read my article on returning to work while breastfeeding to give you more details on other things you should be doing to maintain your breast milk supply.